clairezhao3/daily-pennsylvanian-basic-scraper/README.md

 - Every day at 8PM UTC

+### My Interpretation of cron syntax
+The cron expression '0 20 * * *' schedules the job to run every day at 8:00 PM UTC.
+It is made up of five parts, which represent: minute, hour, day of the month, month, and day of the week.
+Each asterisk in the expression indicates that it applies to any value of that field (in this case, corresponding to "any day", "any month", and "any weekday").

 This once-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.

 You can use [crontab.guru](https://crontab.guru/) to generate your own cron schedule.